nathany/looper/README.md

 This is an *early alpha*.
 There is still quite a lot to do (Hot Compiles, Growl notifications, and interactions for profiling, benchmarking, etc.).
 Also, it has only been tested on Mac OS X 10.8.

+See the public [Trello board](https://trello.com/b/VvblYiSE) for the Roadmap.

 ## Get Going

 If you are on OS X, you need to first install GNU Readline via [Homebrew](http://mxcl.github.com/homebrew/):